bretagne-peiqi/lvs-nginx-controller/README.md

 external traffics will direct from lvs to ingress-nginx-controller then to endpoint service.

-# High level Architecture
+### High level Architecture
 ![Architecture](./docs/lvs.jpeg "Architecture")

 ### Adavantages of the architecture
-This architecture first offers a Front entrypoint for ipv4 for L7 ingress traffic, ingress-nginx-controller itself will expose node ip in public which is not good for security, besides, It implements the scalability (HA) of ingress-nginx-controllers, as LVS is the only entrypoint of the cluster.
+This architecture first offers a Front entrypoint of ip address for L7 ingress traffic, ingress-nginx-controller itself will expose node ip in public which is not good for security, besides, It implements the scalability (HA) of ingress-nginx-controllers, as LVS is the only entrypoint of the cluster.

 Second, we can simply config tcp/udp configmaps of ingress-nginx-controller, then the lvs-nginx-controller will update and reload lvs